qinyanjuidavid/SaveONE-life/README.md

 ### 2. Additional Information
--  On this page Orphanage keeper is supposed to fill in Orphanage Group Photo, Phone number, Till number, Bank account number, Bank Name and country where the orphange is located.
+-  On this page Orphanage manager is supposed to fill in Orphanage Group Photo, Phone number, Till number, Bank account number, Bank Name and country where the orphange is located.
 - On this page we used firebase storage dependecy and storage reference class so as to enable user to upload group photo to firebase storage database.
 - On this fragment we will create a sharable link of the image uploaded.

 ### 3. Other Information
-- On this page Orphanage keeper is supposed to fill in Brief description about the orphanage, number of children in the orphanage, what they need most (include food, water, clothings, money for school fees) and the location address of the orphanage.
+- On this page Orphanage manager is supposed to fill in Brief description about the orphanage, number of children in the orphanage, what they need most (include food, water, clothings, money for school fees) and the location address of the orphanage.

 <img src="https://user-images.githubusercontent.com/46722362/158599594-b612623f-3de1-447e-b65a-1d48805fcc24.png"
       data-canonical-src="https://user-images.githubusercontent.com/46722362/158599594-b612623f-3de1-447e-b65a-1d48805fcc24.png"